Peer Learning Court Program

 The Center for Children and Family Futures (CCFF), with support from the Office of Juvenile Justice and Delinquency Prevention (OJJDP), hosts the national Family Treatment Court Training and Technical Assistance (FTC TTA) Peer Learning Court (PLC) Program.

-CCFF works with these established and experienced FTCs to show how a comprehensive, family-centered approach — grounded in effective cross-systems collaboration and FTC best practices — improves family outcomes.
+CCFF works with established and experienced collaboratives to show how a comprehensive, family-centered approach — grounded in effective cross-systems collaboration and best practices — improves family outcomes.
 The PLCs are available to participate in the following peer-to-peer learning opportunities:

-• Host virtual and/or in-person team site visits, providing an opportunity to observe their FTC court proceedings and staffing sessions and meet with their team and visit partner agencies.
-These visits are typically last one day and include a team meeting during which visitors can ask questions and debrief the court session
+• Host virtual and/or in-person team site visits, providing an opportunity to observe their court proceedings and staffing sessions and meet with their team and visit partner agencies.
+These visits typically include a team meeting during which visitors can ask questions and debrief the observation

 • Participate in virtual peer-to-peer connection, via email or video conference call, to share practice innovations, successes, challenges, and lessons